Job vacancy statistics

 From Statistics Explained

-- Data from March 2013, most recent data: Further Eurostat information, Main tables and Database.
+- Data from September 2014.
+Most recent data: Further Eurostat information, Main tables and Database.

 Main statistical findings

 In the second quarter of 2014, the estimated job vacancy rate (JVR) was 1.7 % for the euro area (EA-18) and 1.6% for the EU-28, unchanged for both areas compared with the previous quarter.
 Compared with the first quarter of 2013 the JVR increased by 0.2 percentage points in the EA-17 and by 0.1 p.p. in the EU-28.

 Figure 2 shows that in the second quarter of 2014 Germany (2.8 %), Belgium (2.4 %) and the United Kingdom (2.3 %) have the highest job vacancy rate while Latvia (0.4 %) has the lowest.